eProsima/DDS-Record-Replay/docs/rst/developer_manual/installation/sources/linux.rst

 Requirements
 ------------

-The installation of |ddsrecorder| in a Linux environment from sources requires the following tools to be installed in the system:
+The installation of |eddsrecord| in a Linux environment from sources requires the following tools to be installed in the system:

 * :ref:`cmake_gcc_pip_wget_git_sl`
 * :ref:`colcon_install` [optional]